movementlabsxyz/movement-docs/docs/general/Mainnet/high_level_architecture.md

 In order to protect the DA layer from spam, only certain [full nodes](./node_level_architecture.md#full-node) receive authorization to sequence transactions in ordered transaction-batches.
 These full nodes provide basic sequencing for transactions ingressed from the users.
 The full node then sends the transaction-batch to the DA service using the [DA light node](node_level_architecture.md#da-light-node).

-The DA service sequences the proto-blocks and provides the final ordering of transactions to the network in L2-blocks.
+The DA service sequences transaction batches (which have the form of data blobs).
+This results in proto-blocks, and where each proto-block may contain several transaction-batches.
+The proto-block is the final ordering step of transactions.
+Next stop: execution.

+## Execution

+The [full node](./node_level_architecture.md#full-node) receives proto-blocks via the [DA light node](node_level_architecture.md#da-light-node) and executes the transactions in the proto-blocks.
+The full node then creates L2 blocks from the proto-blocks, which contain additional information such as the new state root after applying the transactions.

 ## Settlement